Nuitka/Nuitka/Developer_Manual.rst

 Line Length
 -----------

 No more than 120 characters.
-Screens are wider these days, but most of the rules aim at keeping the lines below 90.
+Screens are wider these days, but most of the code aims at keeping the lines below 100.

 Indentation